rubinj30/investment_app_mern/README.md

 ## API's
 I spent a lot of time researching and testing different API's.
 Some that I found even inspired some of my favorite features on the site that I was not sure if I was going to be able to complete.
 For instance, when I found the Alpha Vantage free API for time series stock prices, I knew I had to try to leverage this to make a line graph.
 Once I got it working for daily prices, I knew I wanted to give the option to quickly toggle between multiple timeframes.

+#### NewsApi.org
+- Financial News from Bloomberg

 #### Intrinio
 - Financial Ratios
-- News
+- News on Specific Company
-- Company Information
+- Detailed Company Information

 #### Alpha Vantage
 - Hourly close prices